coleschumacher01/Conscience/README.txt

 bash attack_[3-5].sh

+For attack_4.sh you will need to install dns-python with pip

+pip install dns-python

 Unfortunatly, while the scripts may execute, they will likly not work on another network without being edited due to the specified IP adresses included in them.
 If you intend to test the scripts on your own network, you will need to set up a DNS server